alexanderameye/prefab-painter/README.md

 # Installation
 After you've downloaded the files, you have 3 options to 'install' this tool.

-* Download this repository and put the downloaded files in your Assets/ folder
+* Download this repository and put the downloaded files in your Assets/ folder.
 * Download this repository somewhere in your files.
-Then in Unity locate the package.json file through the package manager UI
+Then in Unity locate the package.json file through the package manager UI.

 ![UPM](https://i.imgur.com/HiaOKBa.png)

-* Reference this git repository in your project manifest file
+* Reference this git repository in your project manifest file under dependencies.
+This will add the package to you project.

   ```json
   "me.ameye.prefab-painter": "https://github.com/alexanderameye/prefab-painter.git"